Tambourine Studios: Lawsuits

 16 April 2013 Lund District Court sentenced The Hives to pay 23.6 million Swedish krona to The Cardigans.
-In the judgment report the claims about the studio making accounting mistakes were dismissed as false.
+In the judgment report the claims regarding Tambourine Studios making accounting mistakes were dismissed as false.

 The conflicts between the different parties escalated into public smear and accusations of crimes in media.
-An investigation about economic crimes were started in 2011, but was later closed because of lack of evidence.

-22 November 2013 Malmö District Court cleared Tambourine Studios completely in the case where they were sued by The Hives for 9 million Swedish krona.
-Their case was dismissed in its entirety, instead the court sentenced The Hives to pay court costs of 4.4 million Swedish krona for Tambourine Studios.
+An investigation into economic crimes began in 2011, but was later closed because of lack of evidence.
+On 22 November 2013, Malmö District Court cleared Tambourine Studios completely in the case where they were sued by The Hives for 9 million Swedish krona, dismissing the case in its entirety and sentencing The Hives to pay Tambourine Studios court costs of 4.4 million Swedish krona.